fe-data/fe-docs/docs/usage/events.rst

            :target: ../_static/images/usage/Track-demo.png
            :alt: Demo track

 You can only define a single path!
-And as show in the example every layer with similar points of interests are grouped together and all have to have **the same icon and color**.
+And as show in the example every layer with similar points of interests are grouped together and all need to have **the same icon and color**.

 .. list-table::